rges-pit/rges-pit.github.io/docs/_pages/meetings.md

 ### 27th International Microlensing Conference
 The 27th International Conference on Microlensing is a hybrid in-person and virtual event that will be held on January 27&mdash;31, 2025 in Cape Town, South Africa.
+The meeting webpage is located [here](https://microlensing2025.saao.ac.za/){:target="_blank"}.

 ## Previous Meetings